NurValues: Real-World Nursing Values Evaluation for Large Language Models in Clinical Context: Introduction

-We present comprehensive empirical evaluations of NurValues over 23 SoTA LLMs (18 general LLMs and 5 medical LLMs), and compare their results across different dimensions.
-The results yield three key findings: (1) DeepSeek-V3 achieves the highest performance on the Easy-Level dataset (94.55 in Ma-F1), while Claude 3.5 Sonnet leads on the Hard-Level dataset (89.43 in Ma-F1).
+We present comprehensive empirical evaluations of NurValues over 23 SoTA LLMs.
+The results yield three key findings: (1) DeepSeek-V3 achieves the highest performance on the Easy-Level dataset (94.55 in Ma-F1), while Claude 3.5 Sonnet leads on the Hard-Level dataset (89.43 in Ma-F1) that showcases its excellent professional nursing knowledge and ethical reasoning skills.
 Additionally, general LLMs consistently outperform medical LLMs; (2) among the five nursing value dimensions, \textit{Justice} is consistently the most difficult for LLMs to assess accurately; and (3) in-context learning (ICL) strategies significantly improve model performance.
-For example, DeepSeek-V3 improves its Ma-F1 from 34.29 to 57.32 with CoT prompting on Hard-Level dataset.
 This demonstrates the effectiveness and potential of the proposed benchmark.
-Our main contributions are written as: \begin{itemize} \item We propose NurValues, the first real-world nursing value benchmark, based on a five-month field study across three hospitals.
-We hope that NurValues can advance the value alignment of LLMs in healthcare settings.
+Our main contributions are:

+\begin{itemize}[leftmargin=*] \item We present NurValues, the first real-world nursing value benchmark, constructed from a five-month field study across three hospitals, to evaluate the alignment of LLMs with professional nursing values.